Skip to content

 Config File

-The config file must be a valid configuration, like the one used during the experiment.
-Therefore, the input_dir must point to a real input directory.
+The config file must be a valid configuration, like the one used during the experiment. input_dir must be a real input directory.

 Stitch